Murdoch's Australian arm News Ltd sets out change plan

 The move comes after Australia's other major newspaper industry player, Fairfax Media, announced major cuts.

-News Ltd, which also publishes the Daily Telegraph and The Herald Sun, controls about 70% of Australia's newspapers, with Fairfax Media controlling about 30%.'One newsroom'
+News Ltd, which also publishes the Daily Telegraph and The Herald Sun, controls about 70% of Australia's newspapers, with Fairfax Media controlling about 30%.

 "Today we are announcing major initiatives that will see us invest and innovate to maintain our position as Australia's leading media company," the chief executive of News Australia, Kim Williams, said in a statement.

 Print and digital businesses will be merged, with sales, marketing, finance and administration operations centralised.